Home

 The plug should be 5–15% smaller than the mold cavity in all dimensions.
 This clearance allows the sheet to wrap around the plug without being pinched between it and the mold walls.
 The plug profile should match the mold geometry at the base but taper off toward the sides.
 Copying the mold exactly overconstrains the sheet and causes tearing on entry.

-Shrinkage Compensation: Building the Right-Sized Mold
+Shrinkage Compensation: Building the Correctly Sized Vacuum Forming Mold

 Every polymer shrinks as it cools.
 If you build a mold to the exact dimensions of your finished part, the part will come out undersized.
 The mold has to be built larger — scaled up by the material's shrinkage factor.